Mightybaac/Solana-Send/README.md

 Note that this code assumes that you have a secure location to store private keys, and that you have a Solana node running and accessible.
 You will also need to install the @solana/web3.js library by running npm install @solana/web3.js in your CRM application directory.

-Look to Add-to-CRM.rs file for help.
+Look to Add-to-CRM.rb file for help.